Past Winners

 He is thankful for his award in India’s Wingword Poetry Competition 2023 and hopes it proves that we are all creative and able to produce work of some merit in our later years.

-Hema NaYAK
+Hema Nayak

-Hema Nayak is the third prize winner of Wingword Poetry Prize 2023 for her poem ‘Dressing native normalcy in modern absurdity’.
-She is a poet who grew up in Karnataka, currently based in Meghalaya for work.Her poems in Kannada and English have been shortlisted and longlisted respectively for TOTO Award in Creative Writing.
+Hema Nayak is the third prize winner of Wingword Poetry Prize 2023 for her poem ‘Dressing Native Normalcy in Modern Absurdity’ receiving ₹ 25,000.
+She grew up in Karnataka, currently based in Meghalaya for work.
+Her poems in Kannada and English have been shortlisted and longlisted respectively for TOTO Award in Creative Writing.
 She is the author of 'Novigoo ide chalane', a poetry collection in Kannada.
-Three of her poems have been published in ‘Peacocks in a dream: an anthology of contemporary Indian English Verse’
+Her poems have been published in ‘Peacocks in a Dream: An Anthology of Contemporary Indian English Verse’.

 Deepak Ahuja